codecaine-zz/mental_math/README.md

 4) Check answers quickly.
 Add a second shortcut once comfortable.

 Tip: Use a timer (phone/desktop) and track your average time per set.

+### Using the Interactive Trainer

+1) Open `mental_math_trainer.html` in your web browser.
+2) Configure your practice settings (operators, number ranges, time limit).
+3) Click "Start Game" to begin a timed practice session.
+4) Use the built-in "Hint" button to see mental math techniques for difficult problems.
+5) Access the "Cheat Sheet" button for quick reference to mental math tricks.
+6) Review your performance statistics after each session.

+Tip: Start with smaller number ranges and work your way up as you improve.

 ## Printing / formatting